 Is the dog showing signs of medical distress?
-The RSPCA has a very good guide , that sum up the symptoms of a dangerously overheated dog as:
+The RSPCA has a very good guide that sums up the symptoms of a dangerously overheated dog as:

 If the dog isn’t in immediate danger

-If the owner does return it is better to report the matter to the police rather than to confront the owner at the scene.
-The RSPCA has a 24-hour cruelty hotline on 0300 1234 999.
+If the owner does return, it's better to report the matter to the police rather than to confront the owner at the scene.
+Or the RSPCA has a 24-hour cruelty hotline - call 0300 1234 999.

 If the dog is in medical distress

-If the dog is in distress then your instinct will be to break a window and render first aid to the heat-stricken dog.
+If the dog is in distress, then your instinct will be to break a window and give first aid to the heat-stricken dog.

 However, you should stop and assess the situation first because you could be committing the offence of causing criminal damage if you do so.

-If the police tell you that they will not be able to respond immediately, you should ask their advice as to whether you can break into the car.
-They cannot give permission but there will be a recording of the incident and the fact that you have phoned the police to ask for immediate help – help that they cannot give – will strengthen your case should you feel that you have no choice but to break a window to gain access.
+But if the police tell you that they won't be able to respond immediately, you should ask their advice as to whether you can break into the car.
+They cannot give permission but there will be a recording of the incident and the fact that you've phoned the police to ask for immediate help – help that they cannot give – will strengthen your case if you feel that you have no choice but to break a window to gain access.